TobiasPSP/doneland_sources/Components/Transistor/README.md

 This section is designed to assist you in picking the best transistor for a *given purpose*.
 It also helps you find *alternative (replacement) transistor types* if you work with a *circuit design* but don't have the particular *transistor types at hand* that the original circuit design uses or can't order these particular *transistor types*.

-In this section, I break down transistors based on *what you want to **do*** with them.
-For each *use case*, you'll then learn *which particular transistor specs* you need to care about.
-You also get a list of *suitable transistor models* that you can pick.

 > [NOTE:]